lersakk/Zabbix-_User_Guilde/SNMP Traps.md

 # SNMP Traps Settings in Zabbix

 ## Edit the  .env file to use external files

 To make adding SNMP traps users easier, edit the.env file as follows:

-1. Open the.env file with the command:
+1. Open the .env file with the command:

 ```
 sudo nano zabbix-docker/.env